 Why are fixed rates different to variable rates?

 Are 10-year mortgages better than other mortgage terms?

 A 10-year fixed mortgage term is the most risk-averse mortgage selection.
 If you need to budget long-term or believe interest rates will rise dramatically over the coming years, a 10-year fixed-rate term could make sense.
 For instance, if you feel certain that, in five years, mortgage rates will be higher than the currently quoted 10-year rate, locking in today's rate could be a sound strategy.

-A 10-year fixed mortgage will have a constant rate of interest over a term of 10 years.
-The term is not the same as the amortization period, the amount of time it takes to pay off your mortgage – but, rather, is the period you are committed to the contractual provisions and mortgage rate with your lender.
-Your monthly mortgage payments will be fixed, and you are protected against interest rate fluctuations.
+A 10-year fixed-rate mortgage will have a constant rate of interest over a term of 10 years.
+The term is not the same as the amortization period, which is the amount of time it takes to pay off your entire mortgage.
+Rather, your term is the period you are committed to the contractual provisions and mortgage rate of your current lender.
+With a fixed rate, your monthly mortgage payments will not change, and you'll be protected against interest rate fluctuations.

 10-year fixed mortgage rates: Quick facts

-- 7% of Canadians have a mortgage term between 6-10 years (Source: CAAMP)
+- 7% of Canadians have mortgage terms between 6 and 10 years (Source: CAAMP)

 - 74% of Canadians have fixed mortgage rates (Source: Statistics Canada)